chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ## How to Use

 ### Basics
-- Use the hotkey to trigger the Annotation Extraction of the frontmost document of PDF Expert.
-In case Finder is the frontmost app, the currently selected PDF file will be used.
+- Use the hotkey to trigger the Annotation Extraction of the PDF file currently selected in Finder.
+(If PDF Expert is the frontmost app, it also works with the frontmost document.)
 - Alternatively, you can use the Alfred keyword `anno` to select a PDF from which to extract the annotations.
 (Uses your [Alfred default search scope](https://www.alfredapp.com/help/features/default-results/#search-scope).)

 ### Annotation Types extracted